EsotericShadow/3D_Scrolling_Cube_Three.js/README.md

 ## 🤝 Contributing

-We welcome contributions to enhance Cubic Matrix Navigation!
+We welcome contributions to enhance the polyface concept!
 To contribute:

 1. Fork the repository.
 2. Create a feature branch: